Skin Cancer Detection & Treatment

 See your Dermatologist every year for a professional skin exam

-Call your Dermatologist if you notice any of the ABCDEs:
+Call your Dermatologist if you notice any of the ABCDEs

-A- Asymmetry: if the two halves of a mole do not match in appearance (color, shape or size) it is a warning sign
+If the two halves of a mole do not match in appearance (color, shape or size) it is a warning sign

-B – Border: the borders of an early melanoma tend to be uneven, the edges may even appear scalloped or notched
+The borders of an early melanoma tend to be uneven, the edges may even appear scalloped or notched

-C – Color: a mole with a variety of colors is a red flag.
+A mole with a variety of colors is a red flag.
 These could be a range of brown, tan, black, red, white or blue.

-D – Diameter: melanomas are often larger in diameter than a pencil eraser (1/4 inch).
+Melanomas are often larger in diameter than a pencil eraser (1/4 inch).

-E – Evolving: any change in size, color, shape, elevation, texture or symptom (bleeding, itching, crusting) is a reason to be seen by your Dermatologist right away.
+Any change in size, color, shape, elevation, texture or symptom (bleeding, itching, crusting) is a reason to be seen by your Dermatologist right away.